Community Health Needs Assessment

 While working to find the community’s greatest health needs, the Health Assessment and Wellness Commission (HAWC) conducted a community survey.
 With the survey, individuals identified the community’s greatest health and social strengths.

 - Opportunities to be active

 - Public and personal safety

 The top health needs to be addressed

-The hope is that our community can utilize these strengths and work together to address the three primary health needs identified in the upcoming Community Health Improvement Plan (CHIP).
+The hope is that our community can utilize these strengths and work together to address the three primary health needs identified in Richland Hospital’s Community Health Improvement Plan (CHIP).
+Available for download here.

 - Substance abuse prevention & treatment

 The next step in improving the health of our community will be to create a Community Health Improvement Plan.
 We all need to work together to utilize our strengths and share ideas.
 We welcome your ideas.
 We are stronger together when we understand different views and hear everyone’s thoughts.

 - Chris Drea Richland Hospital, Director of Marketing